Are Your Emotions Making You Poor?

 “Well-being is attained by little and little, and nevertheless is no little thing itself.” – Zeno of Citium

-Economists used to believe that people primarily make rational financial decisions, but they have come to realize that emotions play a significant role.
+Economists used to believe that people primarily make rational financial decisions, but they came to realize that emotions play a significant role.

 So, what can we do to guard against our emotions from negatively impacting our personal finances?

-Studies have shown that setting up an automatic deposit into your savings account and/or into your retirement plan (or both) are very effective ways to build financial assets.
+Studies have shown that setting up an automatic deposit into your savings account and/or into your retirement plan (or both) is a very effective way to build financial assets.
 If the money is set aside before you see it in your paycheck, you are much less likely to spend it on impulse.

 2. Take time to decide.